-Up to 4 days suspension in a term Written representations can be made to the Governing Body (GB).
-The GB must consider the submissions and consider reinstatement.
+Sanction Right to Review Up to 4 days suspension in a term Written representations can be made to the Governing Body (GB).
+The GB must consider the submissions and can have a note of their decision placed onto the pupil file.
 There is no time limit for such consideration.
 5 to 15 days suspension in a term Representations can be made to the GB.
 The GB does not have to meet with the parents/carers.
 It may be on written submissions alone.
 This must be done within 50 days of the decision that triggers the timeline.
 The GB must consider reinstatement However, if the effect of the sanction is to miss a public exam of national curriculum test, the GB must seek to review the decision ahead of that event.
 More than 16 days suspension in a term The GB must convene a meeting within 15 school days to consider reinstatement.
 Parents (and usually the pupil) will be invited to attend the meeting and make representations.
 Permanent Exclusion The GB must convene a meeting within 15 school days to consider reinstatement.
 Parents (and usually the pupil) will be invited to attend the meeting and make representations.

-The Review meeting (GBR)
+The Governing Board Review meeting (GBR)